Bladesheng/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors
-Simple game of rock, paper, scissors.
-Now also with a nice UI.
-Works great on mobile too.
+Good old rock, paper, scissors with a simple UI.
+Also works on mobile.

+Check it out here: https://bladesheng.github.io/Rock-Paper-Scissors/

+Built as a part of The Odin Project course: https://www.theodinproject.com/